bge1234/html-css-beautifier/README.md

 - Consistent use of case on id and class names.

 This will lint CSS for correct spacing around the blocks and around the colons and semicolons.

+CSS todo:
+- Ignore comments.
+- Handle multiple padding and margin properties in one block.
+- Refactor by pulling out logic into separate funtions and passing in next token/set of tokens.